 Who runs E-Comm?

-- A six-member executive leadership team runs the day-to-day operations of E-Comm.
+- A nine-member executive leadership team runs the day-to-day operations of E-Comm.
 Oliver Grüter-Andrew is the company’s President & CEO

 - A 19-member Board of Directors governs E-Comm and is responsible for overseeing the Corporation’s strategic direction, finances and operating results